-The purpose of this article is to clarify for readers what Property Assessed Clean Energy (PACE) financing is, and to emphasize that there are two different types of PACE financing, one for businesses and one for consumers.
+The purpose of this article is to clarify for readers that there are two different types of Property Assessed Clean Energy (PACE) financing, CPACE and RPACE:

-Both businesses and consumers should know about PACE financing and understand the differences between the two types.
+Both businesses and consumers should know what PACE financing is, how it works and understand the differences between the two types.

 This is because both CPACE1 financing (for businesses) and RPACE2 financing (for residential consumers) are voluntary programs that can reduce risk for both lenders and borrowers, while helping to save money, increase profit and reduce greenhouse gas emissions3.

-However, by understanding the differences between the two, and becoming familiar with the savings to investment ratio (SIR) applied in commercial underwriting of CPACE projects, everyone may be able to better evaluate energy efficiency financing opportunities.
+However, by understanding the differences between CPACE and RPACE and becoming familiar with the savings to investment ratio (SIR) applied in commercial underwriting of CPACE projects, everyone may be able to better evaluate energy efficiency financing opportunities.

 What Most Articles About PACE Financing Fail to Mention

-What most articles about PACE financing fail to mention4 is that there are two types of PACE financing:
+What most articles about PACE financing fail to mention5 is that there are two types of PACE financing:

 - Commercial PACE financing for businesses (CPACE)